 To the stated end of serving the public, first the FPA had to remove lobbies from prime consideration.
 Our party and members of congress will treat them with the same regard that the individual citizen will be treated.
 However, to remove the corrupting influence of their money, the FPA members of congress will not be deciding policy on their own.
 They will vote on any given question according to the direction of the party’s Legislative Policy and Agenda Council, a body of 100 men and women selected by the various, state committees each year.
 Elected members to congress will also serve as advisors to the LAPC, but will not decide the policy on any given question.
 With this structure, insulating members of congress from policy decisions, they are also insulated from lobbies.
 Yet the voters can be sure that their interests will be upheld in the formation of policy because it is 1) posted in advance, and 2) must conform to the party’s stated platform.
 Because the FPA is serious about bringing fidelity to its platform and legislative goals, any FPA members to congress who fail to vote in accordance with LAPC instructions will be thereupon expelled from the party.

+Without the controls described above, what is the point of introducing yet another political party?
+What would prevent the same breach of the voters’ trust from repeating itself?
+(Hint: it’s not their statement that it won’t happen.
+We’ve already heard that.)
+That rejection of both platform and campaign statements by our elected officials is the heart of the issue facing Americans and reason for starting a new party.
 The benefit to the voting public in this is that, prior to an election, they will be able to visit the FPA website and see the FPA positions on given subjects, as well as its current legislative agenda.
 FPA candidates for office will adhere to that agenda and adhere strictly to the FPA platform.
 Thus, the voter can be assured that, installed in congressional office, the FPA congressman or woman will follow through with those legislative initiatives and goals.
 Neither will FPA members to congress initiate legislation or co-sponsor any legislation without prior LAPC approval.
 In this way the public will not be left scratching its head or, in many cases, grinding its teeth, wondering why it ever voted for that person to public office.
 The platform and the agenda – barring emergencies – are inviolate.